sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 Next, the authorites determine the consensus method as they do today, using the field "consensus-method".
-This can also be expressed as the voting operation
+This can also be expressed as the voting operation `Threshold[SUPERQUORUM_PRESENT, false, uint]`.
-`LastWith[SUPERQUORUM_PRESENT, uint]`.

 If there is no consensus for the consensus-method, then voting stops without having produced a consensus.

-Note that unlike the current voting algorithm, the consensus method does not determine the way to vote on every individual field: that aspect of voting is controlled by the voting-rules.
+Note that in contrast with its behavior in the current voting algorithm, the consensus method does not determine the way to vote on every individual field: that aspect of voting is controlled by the voting-rules.
 Instead, the consensus-method changes other aspects of this voting, such as:

     * Adding, removing, or changing the semantics of voting operations.